Monaco: Country and Foreign Investment

 Population, Language and Culture

-The Emperor Henry VI gave Monaco to the Genoese in 1191, and occupied it until the Grimaldi family seized it in 1297.
-France recognised its independence in 1489 and after a period of Spanish dominance the Treaty of Peronne gave Monaco autonomy under French protection in 1641.
-With revolutionary, Napoleonic and Sardinian interludes this has remained the situation ever since.
+The Holy Roman Emperor Henry VI granted Monaco to the Genoese in 1191, and occupied it until the Grimaldi family seized it in 1297.
+France recognised its independence in 1489.
+After a period of Spanish dominance, the 1641 Treaty of Peronne gave Monaco autonomy under French protection.
+Excepting revolutionary, Napoleonic and Sardinian interludes this has remained the situation ever since.

-The language of Monaco is French, although Italian and English are also spoken, among many other languages.
+The official language of Monaco is French.
+However, the national language is Monégasque, a dialect of Genoese (itself one of the many dialects of Italian), which reflects the country’s mixed heritage.
+Italian and English are also spoken, among many other languages.